RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 Similar to what we did with the renormalization of the quark field strength $Z_q$, here we also add a dummy ${\cal O}(\alpha_s^4)$ term with coefficient $2.7221^2/1.0068=7.3597$ for each of the $\mu^2=p^2$ used in the $a^2p^2$ extrapolation; we find the systematic uncertainty from the conversion ratio to be 2.29$\%$, which is more conservative than our previous estimate $1.5\%$~\cite{Bi:2017ybi}, which corresponds to the correction of ${\cal O}(\alpha_s^4)$ only at the smallest $p^2$ used in the fit.
 The final result of $Z_S^\MSbar/Z_V(2\,\GeV)$ on the 64I ensemble through the MOM scheme is 0.959(1)(22)(6), where the first error is statistical and the latter two uncertainties are from the conversion ratio and other systematic uncertainties.

 For the pseudoscalar current, the numerical results in Fig.~\ref{fig:mass_Zp} show {that its} matrix element has a pole in the chiral limit in the $\MOM$ scheme, but this pole effect is much smaller or nonexistent in the $\SMOM$ scheme.
 We subtract the Goldstone mass pole by using Eq.~(\ref{eq:ZP_massfit}) to fit the lattice data of $\MOM$, convert the result of $Z_P^\MOM/Z_V^\MOM$ into $Z_P^\MSbar/Z_V^\MSbar$, and then use the anomalous dimension $\gamma_S^\MSbar$ to evolve the energy scale to 2\,GeV.
-Since we use the chiral overlap fermion, the matching coefficient and anomalous dimension of the pseudoscalar operator are the same as those of the scalar operator.
+Since overlap fermions are chiral, the matching coefficient and anomalous dimension of the pseudoscalar operator are the same as those of the scalar operator.
 The results of $Z_P^\MSbar/Z_V$ from the $\MOM$ scheme are presented in the left panel of Fig.~\ref{fig:Zp_momentum}.
 We use the following ansatz to fit the lattice data of $Z_P^\MSbar/Z_V$ and remove the discretization error.

 We take the fit region to be $p^2\in[9\,\GeV^2,18/a^2]$ and the corresponding fit result is 0.9675(20).
 Comparing the coefficients in Table~\ref{tab:coff_zsmom} and Table~\ref{tab:coff_zpmom}, one can see that the discretization error in the pseudoscalar case is a bit larger than in the scalar case.
 The estimation of the systematic errors of $Z_P^\MSbar/Z_V$ is similar to the $Z_S$ case, while the nonzero strange quark mass effect is much larger, as shown in Table~\ref{tab:sea_dep_ZS}.
 The final result of $Z_P^\MSbar/Z_V$ at 2\,GeV is 0.968(2)(21)(16) and agrees with $Z_S^\MSbar/Z_V$ well; the three uncertainties here also correspond to the statistical error, systematic errors from the conversion ratio and other sources, respectively.